erikrose/nose-progressive/README.rst

 ===============

 0.2
+  * Real progress bar!
-  Don't crash at the end when ``--no-skips`` is passed.
+  * Don't crash at the end when ``--no-skips`` is passed.
+  * Print the exception, not just the traceback.
+That's kind of important. :-)
+  * Don't crash when a requested test doesn't exist.

 0.1.2
-  More documentation tweaks.
+  * More documentation tweaks.
 Package ``long_description`` now contains README.

 0.1.1
-  Add instructions for installing without git.
-Change package name in readme to the hypenated one.
+  * Add instructions for installing without git.
+  * Change package name in readme to the hypenated one.
 No behavior changes.

 0.1
-  Initial release
+  * Initial release